sradfar/GoM_ProbRI-MHW/README.md

 ## Projects

 This research is divided into three main projects.
-Currently, only the first project is publicly available.
-Details of the projects and associated research papers are as follows:
+Each project is associated with a research paper (#Research Papers).
+Currently, only the codes and data for the first project is publicly available.
+Details of the research papers are as follows:

-### Project 1: Gulf of Mexico (GoM) - Probabilistic Analysis of Rapid Intensification during Marine Heatwaves

 **Research Papers:**